 The second floor provides seven low-income permanent housing studio apartments for independent veterans looking for a more traditional tenant-landlord scenario.
 As separate self-contained apartments, the environment is non-gender specific.
 The second-floor housing option also provides an onsite coin-operated common laundry area and patio/balcony for residents only.

 Both options are ADA compliant, maintained as clean and sober environments, and have controlled access as additional safety for the residents.

 Women’s Housing at ‘Cathy’s House’

 Cathy’s House is the most recent veterans housing facility.
 This transitional / permanent-supportive housing option offers a safe and healthy home environment for up to eight women residents in need of support services.
 This lovely home provides a clean, sober, and safe community living environment where residents will live and work towards regaining individual personal wellness and an independent and responsible lifestyle.
-Each resident will live and maintain her own room setting but share common living areas and responsibilities as part of the program under the oversight of a staff case manager and resident house manager or management team.
-Amenities include ADA compliant spaces and access, transportation services, on-site laundry, mini-refrigerators in each room, spacious common areas, sitting areas, and gardening capabilities planned for the Spring of 2016.
+Each resident will live and maintain her own room setting but share common living areas and responsibilities as part of the program under the oversight of a staff case manager, mental health clinician, and program administrator.
+Amenities include ADA compliant spaces and access, transportation services, on-site laundry, mini-refrigerators in each room, spacious common areas, sitting areas, and agricultural and gardening experiences.

 Located in the town of Winchendon, MA, the residents will be able to participate in all MVOC therapeutic activities and programs.
 It is within walking distance to the MVOC Winchendon office, local stores, banks, library, and a YMCA.